NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/qiime2_docker.md

 Some configuration is necessary to make it easier to use containers.
 To do that, we need to modify the file `.bashrc`, which is located in your home directory.

-Copy those lines and put them into your .bashrc Replace what is in between `<username>` with your own username

 ```bash
 cd ~
 nano .bashrc
 ```
+Copy those lines and put them into your `.bashrc`.
+Replace what is in between `<username>` with your own username.

 Add those lines to your .bashrc.
-Do not forget to change `<username>` with yours
+Do not forget to change `<username>` with yours.
 ```bash
 # This is for apptainer itself (for me worked without but do it)
 export APPTAINER_CACHEDIR=${USERWORK}/images